Editor's note: This story was published on May 13 and has been updated with the latest events.

 "I don't think this guarantees anything other than maybe the first three years of the deal," Rodgers said.

-Three years later, Rodgers and the Packers have reached that point.
+Three years later, Rodgers and the Packers almost reached that point.

-Rodgers has become so disgruntled with the team, as first reported by ESPN's Adam Schefter and confirmed by multiple media outlets, he's told some in the organization he won't play for the Packers again.
-Part of that is because general manager Brian Gutekunst not only drafted quarterback Jordan Love in 2020 as a possible replacement for Rodgers -- and traded up in the first round to do so -- but he also didn't communicate his plans with Rodgers beforehand.
+Rodgers had become so disgruntled with the team, as first reported by ESPN's Adam Schefter and confirmed by multiple media outlets, he told some in the organization he wouldn't play for the Packers again.
+Part of that was because general manager Brian Gutekunst not only drafted quarterback Jordan Love in 2020 as a possible replacement for Rodgers -- and traded up in the first round to do so -- but he also didn't communicate his plans with Rodgers beforehand.

-Here's a look at the events, from that point until now, that have brought Rodgers and the Packers to the brink of separation:
+Here's a look at the events that brought Rodgers and the Packers to the brink of separation and back again: